|

 Golf Courses in England, and thence on to the Sandown

 part of the town, with its fascinating variety of houses.
+This charming irregularity is a legacy of the days

 when Deal was prominent in seafaring and naval history,